Algorithms for the rational approximation of matrix-valued functions: Numerical comparisons

 For this case, we analyze a noisy version of the \texttt{ISS} model considered in Section~\ref{subsec:ISS}.
 We modify the original LTI system $(A,B,C)$ by choosing $C = B^T$ in order to obtain a symmetric transfer function and be able to apply the Matrix Fitting Toolbox.

-The sample values are corrupted by additive normally distributed noise with standard deviation $\tau = 10^{-2}$.
+The 400 sampling values are corrupted by additive normally distributed noise with standard deviation $\tau = 10^{-2}$.
 In Figure~\ref{fig:example_mftex66} (left) we depict the magnitude of each entry of the perturbed $3 \times 3$ matrix transfer function.

 The RMSE values for varying orders $d=0,1,\ldots,80$ are plotted in Figure~\ref{fig:example_mftex66} (right).
 Now, for $d=10$ and $d=20$ we record the numerical RMSE values for all methods in Table~\ref{table_example6}.
-In accordance with our observations on the previous scalar example (Section~\ref{subsec:noise0}) we find that the non-interpolatory methods like RKFIT and VF exhibit the most steady convergence behaviour, while the interpolation-based methods (AAA, Loewner) produce approximants whose accuracy varies wildly as the order $d$ changes.
+In accordance with our observations on the previous scalar example (Section~\ref{subsec:noise0}) we find that the non-interpolatory methods like RKFIT and VF exhibit the most steady convergence behavior, while the interpolation-based methods (AAA, Loewner) produce approximants whose accuracy varies wildly as the order $d$ changes.
 The only methods that reliably attain an RMSE close to the noise level of $\tau=10^{-2}$ are RKFIT and VF, with RKFIT (10 iterations) consistently attaining the lowest RMSE values for all considered orders.

-Recall that we considered the original (nonsymmetric) \texttt{ISS} model without noise in Section~\ref{subsec:ISS}.
-As the timings of all methods are similar to those reported in Table~\ref{table_example3}, we do not report them separately for the noisy case considered here.
+Recall that the original (nonsymmetric) \texttt{ISS} model was treated (without adding noise) in Section~\ref{subsec:ISS}.
+As it can be seen in Table~\ref{table_example6}, the timings of all methods are similar to those reported in Table~\ref{table_example4} for the case without noise.